 Moreover, we are unable to predict what changes will be made to the reimbursement methodologies used by third-party payers in the future.
 As a result of the continuing evaluation and assessment of these expected payments, our estimates for expected payments could change.
 We cannot be sure that reimbursement will be available for any product that we commercialize and, if reimbursement is available, the level of such reimbursement.
 Reimbursement may impact the demand for, or the price of, any product or product candidate for which we obtain marketing approval.
 Adequate third-party reimbursement might not be available to enable us to maintain price levels sufficient to realize an appropriate return on investment in our products and future product development.
 If coverage or adequate reimbursement is not available, or if our costs of production increase faster than increases in reimbursement levels, we may not be able to successfully grow the sales of our products or commercialize any current and future product candidates for which marketing approval is obtained.
-If reimbursement is not available only at limited levels, we may not be able to successfully commercialize any product or product candidate for which we obtain marketing approval.
+If reimbursement is not available or is available only at limited levels, we may not be able to successfully commercialize any product or product candidates for which marketing approval is obtained.
+If reimbursement is not available or is available only at limited levels, we may not be able to successfully commercialize any product or product candidate for which we obtain marketing approval.